 If you create a special needs trust for a loved one, you will probably fund the trust substantially after your death.
-You have several options for doing that, including a wills, living trusts, and many kinds of beneficiary designations.
+You have several options for doing that, including a will, a living trust, and many kinds of beneficiary designations.

 To learn more about special needs trusts generally, go the Special Needs Trusts section of Nolo.com.

 CAUTION: See an expert if you want to fund a special needs trust during your lifetime.
-Unless there is a very specific reason to leave assets to a special needs trust while you are living, you shouldn’t because doing so may have gift tax consequences.
+Unless there is a very specific reason to leave assets to a special needs trust while you are living, you shouldn't because doing so might have gift tax consequences.
 During your lifetime, you can use funds held in your name to take care of your loved one with special needs.
-So it is almost always unnecessary to fund a special needs trust before you die.
+So, it's almost always unnecessary to fund a special needs trust before you die.
 If you believe that you need to add money to the trust while you are living, you should consult with a tax attorney or CPA to fully understand any gift tax consequences.

 To learn much more about wills, including how to make one yourself, go to the Wills section of Nolo.com.